hmc-cs-jmwang/CS70-Sandbox/README.md

 * Line 2's favorite words are "cows with hats"
 * Line 3 is awesome.
 * Line 4 is unprecedented.
 * Line 5 did ChunkyString in grade school.
+Sandwhich